i3spin/sparse/README.md

 ## Using SPARSE
 SPARSE is a command line program executed by typing `python3 sparse`in the sparse directory.
 You can also double click the sparse file on a Windows machine if you have it so configured.
 You can also use the `--verbose` and `--devmode` command line arguments to add more description of what SPARSE is up to if you would like.

+If you do not have git installed on your machine, you can dowload and extract the zip files from this webpage.

 ### Syntax
 The sparse syntax is very basic and can be summed up in the following way:
 #### Basic symbols: